 \subsubsection{The Parisi solution of the SK model}

-In the case of the SK model, one can again introduce replicas to average over the disorder, with again the result \beq \overline{Z^n} \sim \int dQ_{ab} e^{N S(Q_{ab})} \ ; \eeq the explicit form of $S(Q)$ can be found for example in \cite{MPV87}.
-The replica symmetric solution corresponds to $Q_{ab}=\d_{ab} + q(1-\d_{ab})$ (in this case we allow also a finite overlap between replicas in different states).
+In the case of the SK model, one can again introduce replicas to average over the disorder, with again the result \beq \overline{Z^n} \sim \int dQ_{ab} e^{N X(Q_{ab})} \ . \eeq The explicit form of $X(Q)$ can be found, for example, in \cite{MPV87}, but it is not crucial for the rest of this discussion.
+The replica symmetric solution corresponds to $Q_{ab}=\d_{ab} + q(1-\d_{ab})$ (in this case, we also allow for a finite overlap between replicas in different states).
 Remarkably, this solution predicts that $q=0$ for $T>1$, while $q\neq 0$ for $T<1$, \ie one finds a phase transition at $T=T_c=1$.
-However, the entropy becomes negative at low enough temperature, and as the SK model is formulated for discrete spins, this solution is uncorrect.
+The entropy, however, becomes negative at low temperatures, and, as the SK model is formulated for discrete spins, this solution is clearly incorrect.